 - Most protests don’t get lots of media attention.
 Have you ever taken part in a mass protest or rally?
 Did the way it was reported match your experience?
 Have you ever observed a protest or rally in person or via the media?
 How do you think the people “on the other side” (inside or outside) thought and felt?

 - In the course of the story, both Maddie and Nash assault a member of the peerage.
 In 1819, attacking the person of a Lord was a “hanging offense:” It could easily result in death or banishment from England.
 If a peer attacked someone of lesser rank, the crime was rarely prosecuted–and it was prosecuted in the House of Lords, which usually favored the Lord.
 Partly in response, the US was founded on “equal justice for all.”
 Have Americans lived up to that goal?

 - The events of 16th August were later named “Peterloo,” a coinage based on the location, St. Peter’s Square, and the 1815 battle that ended the Napoleonic war, Waterloo.
 What connections or contrasts do you think the people who used the term Peterloo were trying to make?

 - Like poetry?
 After hearing of the events of 16th August, Percy Bysshe Shelley wrote “The Masque of Anarchy,” considered a great example of political poetry as well as one of the first calls in English in favor of the method of non-violence.
-Here’s a reading on YouTube.
+Here’s the text the poem and also a reading on YouTube.

 Find a list of sources for these questions at nickypenttila.com